AF-GVA/ai-planet-governance/README.md

 A governance-first resource at the intersection of artificial intelligence, conservation, climate, and planetary stewardship.

-Maintained by [Alex Fayet](https://www.linkedin.com/in/alexfayet), Director, Data, AI & Platforms at WWF International.
+Maintained by [Alex Fayet](https://www.linkedin.com/in/alexfayet), personal curation, independent of any organisational position.

 > Governance-first curation at the intersection of AI, conservation, and planetary stewardship.
 A secondary annex covers implementation tools for context.
 Each entry is tagged by source type; see the [legend](#evidence-tier-legend).
 URLs verified March 2026, with additions verified July 2026; volatile entries carry individual verification notes.
 Personal curation, not an official WWF position.